markov98/car-rental/readme.md

 App deployed at https://car-rental-8b08e.web.app/

 ## Installation
+Requires NodeJS to be installed on your PC.
 After downloading the repository, navigate to the client folder and type **npm install**.
 Launch with **npm run dev**.
 Alternatively, you can go to the deployment at https://car-rental-8b08e.web.app/.
 The server must be started with **node server.js**